gaehlerm/SoftwareEngineering/README.md

 Mocking is commonly used in integration tests if you don't want to test the interaction of the object under test with another object.
 For instance if the other object is a physical device, connects to the internet, etc. All kind of things that are slow or could fail.
 Things you don't want to test because they are flaky.
 Instead you want to simulate the device under test, the internet connection or the database.

 At first, mocking sounds great.
 Just simulate the database and everything is great.
 However mocking turned out to have severe drawbacks.
 Most of all, mocking makes the tests rigid.
 You will spend a lot of time writing a mock for a database, but you will never reach the complete behavior.
 Thus if you add more functionality to your code, you always have to update your mock as well.
 This takes significant efforts.

+## The Beyonce rule

+A common question is "what to test?".
+A very simple answer is everything.
+This is certainly a correct answer, though you cannot always test everything equaly extensive.
+Instead, at google they came up with the Beyonce rule. // Software Engeneering at google
+She sings in her song "If you like it shoulda put a ~~ring~~ *test* on it."

 # 13. Writing good code